cruiff79/React-Calculator/README.md

-This project is simple calculator by using React js.
+This project is a simple calculator using React js.

 https://cruiff79.github.io/React-Calculator